Memorial Health delivers quadruplets for first time since 2014 - NewsBreak

 “Our first was basically, we were told she was a miracle,” said Mariah.

-Against all odds, Mariah and Jose knew they wanted their family to grow.WATCH: Firefighter rescues woman from Truman Parkway car fire
+Against all odds, Mariah and Jose knew they wanted their family to grow.LaGrange native gifts Christmas presents to the children of 29-year-old murder victim

 “We tried for about four years and just nothing really worked,” Mariah explained.